Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/04 Expressions/README.md

 ## Warning
 It is a common error to confuse the bitwise and logical operators (§ 4.3, p.
 141).<br>
 For example to confuse the bitwise `&` with the logical `&&`, the bitwise `|` with the logical `||`, and the bitwise `~` and the logical `!`).

+## Warning
+Although necessary at times, casts are inherently dangerous constructs.